srisaigowtham/Computer-Vision-Gesture-Recognition/README.md

 * User should place their hand at the same level as that of their face (This could be improved)

 See the pictures for better understanding

+-->Source code can be found inside Final Project folder -->Output for various gestures can be found in seperate folders inside Final Project folder -->Inside output folders, all the image results shown are outputs at the end of steps followed in the algorithm.